rasoulveisi/rasoulveisi.github.io/README.md

 # Hi, my name is Rasoul Veisi

 <aside>
-👋 I'm web front-end developer in Tehran.
+👋 I'm a web front-end developer in Tehran.
 I have studied mechanical engineering (mechatronic) at the Isfahan University of Technology.
 My focus area for the past few years has been Robotics, but also I specialize in front-end development using TypeScript, Angular and React.

 I’m grateful to share some of my work on my GitHub profile.